Excel-lent/Examples-from-arkham46.developpez.com/Readme.md

 ### Interactive infographics
 [[GitHub](./3.%20Map%20of%20France/CarteCA.xls)], [[original link, authorization necessary](https://arkham46.developpez.com/articles/office/dessincarte/fichiers/carteca.zip)]
 In an example of interactive infographics the department is painted green if its value in 2009 was above the value of 2008.
-Othervise it will be painted red.
+Otherwise it will be painted red.
 Actually, no refreshment button is necessary.
 ![Interactive infographics](./Pictures/Infographics.png)

 ### Game of departments